Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

 There is no need to be.

-Incorporating a real estate business is easy.
+Incorporating a real estate investment is easy.

 • First of all, you should choose a business name that is unique, has not been trademarked by anyone else, and is available as a domain.

 • Find and appoint a Registered Agent, who should have a physical street address in the state where you incorporate your business.
-They will be responsible for receiving all legal documents on the behalf of your business so you should ensure that they are trustworthy and reliable.
+They will be responsible for receiving all legal documents on behalf of your business so you should ensure that they are trustworthy and reliable.

 • You will need to file Articles of Incorporation with the Secretary of the State’s office to register your real estate corporation (or Articles of Formation for a real estate LLC).